GSS-Cogs/databaker-docker/README.md

 ## The `gsscogs/dev` container

-Is a convenience for local development purposes, this container is customised version of master using the :dev image tag, additions are:
+Is a convenience for local development purposes, this container is a customised version of master using the :dev image tag, additions are:

 * All Python packages listed under `[dev-packages]` in this repos `Pipfile` are installed.
 * The GSS-Cogs tool [reposync](https://github.com/GSS-Cogs/airtable-utils) is also installed.